gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Yes, we are,"
 the triplets said.
 One of them bent over to picked something up off the floor.
-"And so is this one."
+"And so is this one now."

 Mouse bleeped in the bot's arms.
 "Oh, don't blame it," the triplets said as Maddy opened her mouth.
-"Its processor is surprisingly sophisticated for such a simple unit, but it had very little experience interacting with others.
+"It is surprisingly sophisticated given its simple purpose, but it had very little experience interacting with others.
 We incorporated it into us almost without conflict.
-How we will all work together for the benefit of all."
+Now we will all work together for the benefit of all."
 Mouse bleeped in agreement.
 `happy` scrolled across its little screen.